Marvin Hamlisch: Stage

 Hamlisch's first major stage work was in 1972 playing piano for Groucho Marx at Carnegie Hall for An Evening with Groucho.
 Hamlisch acted as both straight man and accompanist while Marx, at age 81, reminisced about his career in show business.
 The performances were released as a two-record set, and remained very popular.

 He then composed the scores for the 1975 Broadway musical A Chorus Line, for which he won both a Tony Award and a Pulitzer Prize; and for the 1978 musical They're Playing Our Song, loosely based on his relationship with Carole Bayer Sager.

 At the beginning of the 1980s, his romantic relationship with Bayer Sager ended, but their songwriting relationship continued.
 The 1983 musical Jean Seberg, based on the life of the real-life actress, failed in its London production at the UK's National Theatre and never played in the U.S. In 1986, Smile was a mixed success and had a short run on Broadway.
 The musical version of Neil Simon's The Goodbye Girl (1993) closed after only 188 performances, although he received a Drama Desk nomination, for Outstanding Music.

+Hamlisch composed the score for the Broadway musical adaptation of the 1957 film Sweet Smell of Success in 2002, with lyrics by Craig Carnelia and book by John Guare.
+Actor Raúl Esparza performed a song from the show at Hamlisch's memorial.

 Shortly before his death, Hamlisch finished scoring a musical theatre version of The Nutty Professor, based on the 1963 film.
 The show played in July and August 2012, at the Tennessee Performing Arts Center (TPAC) in Nashville, aiming for a Broadway run.
 The book is by Rupert Holmes, and the production was directed by Jerry Lewis.